Volvagia356/pixiv-downloader/README.md

 used by the script.
 It contains metadata like the titles, descriptions, etc. of each work, as fetched from the API.

+GUI
+---
+A GUI has been implemented in Tkinter can be found in ```pixivdl-gui.py```.
+The inputs for the GUI are similar to the command line arguments.

+Do note that when "Cancel" is clicked, the download process isn't immediately cancelled.
+Instead, it would only be cancelled when the current work has completed downloading.

 Logging In
 ----------
 This script works without logging in to pixiv.
 However, if you want to download